samsquire/ideas4/README.md

  * **Seamless merge with CRDTs** Browsers should implement CRDTs ala Automerge and Yjs and Braid protocol.

 # 87. Refactored code

+# 88. Stacks to code

+We spend most of our time writing code to generate stacks.

+What if we wanted to achieve something complicated instead and wrote the stack callhistory we want to see and generate code from it?

 # incomplete ideas